Fishing the Santa Cruz Cliffs

 Always keep your eyes on the ocean!
 Like the San Mateo Rocks, this section of coast can have some big waves, and people foraging and fishing the coast here have been swept into the water by rogue waves.
 Always check the wave forecast, and be safe.
 In addition, many of the rocks here can be quite slippery, so take your time when climbing these rocks to get to fishing spots.

 In general, this stretch of coastline provides a nice mix of rocky and sandy-shore species.
 I’ve caught many jacksmelt fishing the top of water column around here - they can be a lot of fun on light line, with strips of squid or small lures.
 In the middle of water column, perch are quite common, especially when fishing with shrimp.
 Fishing deeper in the water, rockfish, cabezon, and lingcod can be caught in the rockier areas, but they tend to be somewhat sparse - my catch rates have never been particularly high.
 However, these fish tend to be larger than their cousins to the north in San Mateo.
+I’ve also caught a fair number of greenling here, relative to other rocky areas in the Bay Area.
+If you can get a good cast (and the regulars here often use 10+ ft rods for the extra distance), you can get a bit closer to the kelp beds offshore, which ups the catch rates.
 The rocks here are also particularly snaggy, for whatever reason, so bring plenty of spare tackle.
 In sandier areas, I’d assume there would be flatfish and croaker, but I haven’t caught any myself.

 Be careful when fishing these cliffs - many are quickly eroding, and a single false step could end up with you plummeting into the ocean.
 In addition, the waves here tend to be somewhat larger compared to the coastline north and south of this stretch, so if you find a spot closer to the water use extra caution.
 There can also be a decent number of surfers near the beaches, who can be somewhat confrontational to nearby fishermen (from personal experience).